tony-josi/stl_vector_implementation/STL Vector Design Considerations.md

 3. Also during the destruction of the vector, the delete[] will again call destructor of T for the same object, which was deleted in step 2.
 This happens for example when vector goes out of scope or destroyed, soon after a pop_back.
 4. Thus delete is called twice on the same memory location causing undefined behaviour.

 [more](https://stackoverflow.com/q/17344727/6792356)

-## Changes

-* copy assign template (sfinae overload) funtion argument is made const apart from no const in example.